mariasotor/Cabana-Metagenomics-Workshop/course_materials/Sesion2/05_MAGs_abundance.md

 ### Create the contig-to-bin table for msamtools profile

 A contig-to-bin table (.stb file) is typically required by abundance profilers to associate contigs with their corresponding MAGs.
-This table is essential for estimating the abundance of each MAG by mapping aligned reads to specific contigs within the representative genomes.

 The .stb file should have two columns:
 - Contig ID – The unique identifier of each contig, as found in the representative genome FASTA files.